hoopers-club/hoopers/src/pages/posts/frontpage/2021-09-29-map-court-teste-braga-courtimage-public-assets-frontpage-mrf20200522_dsf1286-jpg-productname-tee-productprice-19-productdescription-t-shirt-hoopers-productlink-https-hoopers-store-collections-t-shirts-products-aim-highe.md

   Check what we already have done:
-productName: AIM HIGHER THAN THE SUN - BLACK TEE
+productName: Summer 21 T-Shirt
-productPrice: 20
+productPrice: 25
 productDescription: |+
   We hit the streets to find out what the community is asking for.
   Check our store.